 Schedule Your Complimentary Intro Class Today!
 (757) 383-9293

 Our Brazilian Jiu-Jitsu program creates a safe and inclusive learning environment for individuals from all backgrounds and skill levels to enjoy.
 Our program is designed to teach physical fitness, social awareness, confidence, discipline, and self-defense.
 We have a detailed program that prepares students for unavoidable violent confrontations in the streets.
-Our program introduces and expands on creative grappling positions and techniques under Professor Mackens.
+Our competition team program introduces and expands on creative grappling positions and techniques .
 We focus on conditioning, technique drilling, tournament specific techniques, and developing a competition mindset.
-Though the class is designed for competition minded students, it is a class that everyone can attend whether you aspire to compete or not.
+Though we have selective training designed for competition minded students, it is a class that everyone can attend whether you aspire to compete or not.
 Our Jiu-Jitsu program is designed to cover all facets of your grappling needs.

 Required gear: Gi

 The Gracie family in Brazil was introduced to the art of Kodakan Judo, also known as Japanese Jiu-Jitsu, in 1914 by Esai Maeda, a student of Kano, the curator of Japanese Jiu-Jitsu.
 Maeda became close with Gastao Gracie through business dealings and offered to teach his son, Carlos, Gracie Japanese Jiu-Jitsu as a show of gratitude for their business relationship.
 Carlos learned Japanese Jiu-Jitsu from Maeda and eventually began to teach several of his younger brothers.
 Helio Gracie, the youngest of the brothers, was not able to participate because of his frail health and inability to participate in strenuous physical activity.
 Helio would watch classes taught to his brothers but would not participate.
 Carlos eventually began to run his own academy and taught several students the martial art he had learned from Maeda.